-PAUL is a collective for artists by artists with a strong focus on the performing arts.
+PAUL is the Performing Artists’ Urban Laboratory, a collective for artists by artists with a strong focus on the performing arts.
 PAUL is a place for artistic exchange, a place for collaboration, and a place for community.
 PAUL is the conglomeration of Vera, Zahra, Jojo, Rhea and Edegar who support one another in their work and shape this platform together.
 PAUL is collectively run, without hierarchies.
 Together we strive for the same concepts and goals.

 Rather than delve into facts of our long lives we've chosen to describe ourselves personally, talk about our work, our art and what inspires us.
 Enjoy!